GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same as the Black Tusk [variant](#tank), except the support station on his back is replaced with a variant of the Stinger Hive which deals heavy damage to those within 15m and causes them to bleed
 - tries to get close because of his Stinger Hive
 - his Stinger Hive stops working while he's disrupted (TODO: check if it's the same when shocked)
+- his Stinger Hive has a 20m range
 - tends to retreat after breaking his backpack
-- his armor plates will turn black once they have less than 50% HP left
+- his chest/helmet armor plates will turn black once they have less than 50% HP left
 - his backpack can target up to 2 targets per player at the same time, therefore if both of a player's skills are deployed and in range of the hive, the player won't be targeted by it

 #### Thrower